-But a bar isn’t the only way to get the mood-boosting benefits of food.
-Other foods like clams, walnuts, coffee, radishes, oysters, pomegranates, yogurt and shiitake mushrooms contain vitamins and elements that along with flavor, provide your brain with a release of beneficial chemicals like dopamine that lead to increased happiness, according to Prevention Magazine.
+Other foods like bananas, quinoa, oysters, dark chocolate, spinach, walnuts, radishes, pomegranates, mushrooms, shell fish and salmon are also said to enhance mood because they provide your brain with a release of beneficial chemicals like dopamine that lead to increased happiness, according to Prevention Magazine.

-Eating a balanced, non-processed diet is also important.
-“A whole foods diet is 60% less associated with depression than a diet high in processed foods,” Los Angeles-based psychiatrist Kirsten Thompson tells Moneyish.
-She adds that “many dietary deficiencies such as low Vitamin D, B12 and folate can significantly affect cognitive function and mood,” says Thompson.
+Eating a balanced, non-processed diet can also help your mood.
+Those who eat a whole foods diet — comprised of high levels of fresh vegetables and fruits — are 60% less likely to suffer from depression than those who eat a diet high in processed foods, according to Los Angeles-based psychiatrist Kirsten Thompson.
+Plus, you should avoid foods like white breads, pastas and rice.
+One reason: “Many dietary deficiencies such as low Vitamin D, B12 and folate can significantly affect cognitive function and mood,” says Thompson.

 Wolfson knows there are limitations to her Mood Bar: “I want to be clear – I’m not trying to assert that eating a bar will cure you of any mental or physical illness.
 I want to encourage people to make healthier choices and I want to provide a mood-friendly alternative to what people are already eating,” she says.